 The obvious way to rectify this is to add the tab name to the formula.
 Tab name is basically the name for the sheet you want to access the range in.

-Want to know more formulas and functions in Google Sheets?
-Look at our definitive guide on Google Sheets which covers hundreds of such topics here.
+If you want to know more formulas and functions in Google Sheets, look at our definitive guide on Google Sheets which covers hundreds of such topics here.
 Enjoy reading!

 Filter Data by Color in Google Sheets: In this article, we would have a look at how to Filter Data by Color in Google Sheets.